rest-for-physics/framework/CONTRIBUTING.md

     cout << "The REST version used to generate this metadata structure is the same as the installed REST version!" << endl;
 ```

-This programming enables the REST users to take special actions that may need to be with a particular
+This programming enables the REST users to take special actions that may need to be done with a particular
 version or after a particular version.

-## 3. Programme style
+## 3. Programming style

-The contributers may first have a quick look read of common [C++ coding styles](http://geosoft.no/development/cppstyle.html)
+The contributors may first have a quick look read of common [C++ coding styles](http://geosoft.no/development/cppstyle.html)
-before start coding in the repository.
-Even if you have long experience writting you will reinforce your coding style
+before starting coding in the repository.
+Even if you have long experience writing you will reinforce your coding style
-and detect few things you might be doing wrong when writting readable code.
+and detect few things you might be doing wrong when writ-ting readable code.
 We should try to keep a fixed style.
-Point 84 and 71 (4 spaces indentation) is very important!
+Points 84 and 71 (4 spaces indentation) are very important!

-For REST, we also have some constraints on the coding style

 ### Control the amount of output message in a process

 When writing a process, the hierarchy of five verbose level should be clarified:

-* silent    : output nothing
+* silent    : output nothing.
-* essential : + print information (parameter value, status, warnings, etc) **before process starts**
+* essential : + print information (parameter value, status, warnings, etc) **before process starts**.
-* info      : + print important but occational **information** during the process.
-Occational means only for some events.
+* info      : + print important but occasional **information** during the process.
+Occasional means only for some events.
 * debug     : + print values during the process, usually no more than 10 lines. e.g. Number of input signals;
-Number of hits added; total energy of output event, etc. These message shall be helpful during **debug**.
+Number of hits added; total energy of output event, etc. These messages shall be helpful during **debug**.
-* extreme   : + print detailed values, usually within **sub-event level**. e.g. position & energy of each hits added;
+* extreme   : + print detailed values, usually within **sub-event level**, e.g. position & energy of each hits added;
 peak, width, rms for each signals added, sampling points for the first signal added.

-There is some other notes:
+There are some other notes:

 * One can directly use `info << "some message" << endl;` for convenience and better appearance.
 The efficiency
 is a little lower than `if(GetVerboseLevel() >= REST_Info) cout << "some message" << endl;`
-* Process name should be attatched when printing info message. e.g.
+* Process name should be attached when printing info message. e.g.
 `info << this->GetName() << " : Signals added : " << N <<endl;`
 * Don't add separators like `cout << "--------------" << endl;` for debug or extreme message.
 REST will add them for you.